klesun-misc/dota-lua-typedefs/README.md

 This is Lua function/class/constant/vars definition generated from [valve's documentation](https://developer.valvesoftware.com/wiki/Dota_2_Workshop_Tools/Scripting/API).

-Add `dota_typedefs.lua` file somewhere inside your project and your IDE should start suggesting you completions and "Go To Definition"-s for functions like `GameRules:ShowGenericPopup()`
+Add `dota_typedefs.lua` file somewhere inside your project and your IDE should start suggesting you completions and "Go To Definition"-s for functions like `GameRules:ShowGenericPopup()`.
+But make sure not to actually require this file in your code, cuz it would overwrite global variables.

 Tested using IDEA with EmmyLua plugin.